PyO3/pyo3/guide/src/module.md

 ```

 The module argument may be omitted if the initialization does not need it, for example when it only installs some global state.
-The return type may then be omitted too, since there is nothing left which can fail:
+The return type may then be omitted too:

 ```rust,no_run
 # mod procedural_module_no_arg_test {